mabuchilab/QNET/docs/printing.rst

     # printers

     [ascii]
-    printer = qnet.printing._ascii.QnetAsciiPrinter
+    printer = qnet.printing.asciiprinter.QnetAsciiPrinter
     # we use the SymPy StrPrinter here, instead of the default
-    # qnet.printing._ascii.SympyStrPrinter that is customized to not
+    # qnet.printing.sympy.SympyStrPrinter that is customized to not
     # rationalize denominators
     sympy_printer = sympy.printing.str.StrPrinter
     # we override the the settings from the 'global' section